 The Honorable Marco Rubio

-Protecting the benefits of people currently receiving Social Security benefits is commendable.
-However, the assertion that Social Security will not be there by the time you are eligible for it is simply wrong.
+Protecting the benefits of people currently in these programs is commendable.
+However, the assertion that Social Security will not “…exist at all…” by the time you are eligible for it is simply wrong.

-The Congressional Budget Office's projections show that the program will be able to pay full benefits through the year 2038.
-If the projections prove accurate, and Congress never makes any changes to the program, then Social Security is projected to be able to pay slightly more than 80 percent of scheduled benefits in subsequent years.
-This means that you would be able to anticipate a benefit of $40,645 in 2038 and at least $32,516 in subsequent years (both in today's dollars).
+The Social Security trustees’ projections show that the program would face a shortfall beginning in 2037.
+If the projections prove accurate, and Congress never makes any changes to the program, then Social Security is projected to be able to pay almost 80 percent of scheduled benefits in subsequent years.
+This means that you would be able to anticipate a benefit of $30,484 in 2038 and subsequent years.
 In other words, the projections show that you can expect to get a substantial benefit from Social Security as long as you live.

-As discussion of the budget and the future of Social Security continues, I hope that you will be able to present the situation more accurately in future public statements.
+As the discussion over Social Security continues, I hope you and your staff will have the opportunity to further review the design and finances of Social Security.
 If you would like any additional background on the program, I would be happy to assist you.